 - For the cake, preheat oven to 350 degrees F (180 C) and line a 12-count muffin tin with paper liners or grease well with oil (see note).
-Beat butter and sugar until smooth.
-Stir in eggs one at a time until well combined.
-Add the buttermilk, vanilla, salt, and soda.
-Mix in flour until there are no lumps.
-Fold in berries and white chocolate, then divide batter into prepared pan.
+Stir the almond milk and vinegar together and set aside for about 5 minutes.
+Now stir in oil and sugar until combined then add, vanilla, salt, and soda and orange zest.
+Fold in flour just until there are no lumps.
+Fold in nuts, berries and white chocolate, then divide batter into prepared pan.
 Pick one of the cakes and crumble the streusel topping over batter.

 - Bake for 20 - 25 minutes, depending on your oven, until toothpick comes out clean.
 Remove from oven and allow to cool.